 Now at this point, it is crystal clear that passion, practice, pressure, and pivot would only amount to very little without perseverance.
 So, the result of my recent pivot was DAVA which was initially intended to be “Dava Design Studio”.
 Now, it is Dava Design Stories.
 I am a designer, but a storyteller first.
 I am obviously the type of person who deeply enjoys introspection.
 I contemplated a lot and it rewarded me with a very strong sense of self.
 And this gives me the courage to try and try again and again.

 A very vital element of perseverance is also guarding your inner self from the constant calls of insecurities and ego.
 Some colleagues of mine have accomplished more than I have in terms of numbers and recognition.
 I would be lying if I say that it never bothered me because it did.
 But was I insecure?
 No. Was I jealous?
 No. Was I threatened?
 No. The answer is always the same because I know what I can offer.
-I have faith in myself and my abilities.
+I have faith in myself and my capabilities.
 I can fight and win against my self-doubts.
-What bothers me is –from an irritating voice that incite —this fear that I may never have the opportunity to serve.
+What bothers me is –from an irritating voice that incite —this fear that I may never have the opportunity to serve, lead, and make an impact.
 This is a pure horror story to all striving designers!

 I dissected this irrational fear further because I know it is a grit and motivation killer.
 Our irrational fears drag us away from the life we aspire.
 I handle this irrational fear by reminding myself of these life’s truths I picked along the way: